White Squirrels of North America

 However, there are other places around the country where white squirrels are popping up and it may not be a result of humans trapping the squirrels.
 Many places have white stone and white buildings of which white squirrels would be highly adapted too.
 This small advantage may allow white squirrel populations to spread.

 But, today squirrel populations are still mostly dark.
 It is a very special thing to see a white squirrel.
 If you've seen a squirrel in your neighborhood I have started a database.
-Please email robnelsonfilms(at)gmail.com with your sighting so that I can compile a map of all these squirrels around the country.
+Please fill out this white squirrel report form so that I can compile a map of all these squirrels around the country.

 White Squirrel Links